 1. refining writing through multiple revisions, knowing what to analyze, how to recognize needed revisions, and make improvements

 2. using the writing process to produce writing of publishable quality

 3. thinking and communication, using critical thinking as a precursor to and purpose for writing

 4. teaching students use of the writing process and methods of success for each step (e.g., successful revision)

 5. coaching peers, students, and self throughout the writing process to reach optimal achievement

 6. using instructional methods to develop student drafting capacities for increased writing assessment results

 7. designing instruction that fosters student writing development—i.e., engages students in the full process of producing writing worthy of publication consideration

-The course is taught by Kevin D. Washburn, Ed.D., on five consecutive, full days of instruction.
+The course is taught by Kevin D. Washburn, Ed.D., on three and one-half consecutive days of instruction.
 Each day of instruction appropriately models the instruction intended for classroom implementation.
 Sessions are intense and require high levels of participation and critical thinking.